 Boxing provides a loose framework for the film, with a drunk, destitute Billy meeting Ernie at the end and telling him that he's thinking of getting back in shape for what is probably the umpteenth time.
 Ernie has found some success boxing, but their final, silent scene together is a foreshadowing that Billy's fate will also be shared by Ernie.
 Although this isn't really a boxing film a la Rocky, the sport has always been the grand metaphor for American life, with its idea that achievement comes through bold, violent, individual acts in which there are winner and losers, and nothing in-between.
 Fat City dispenses with this myth by showing that boxing is simply another stop on Billy's stumbling journey through life, not terribly different from his time spent in bars or picking onions for $20 a day.

 The performances are uniformly excellent, but the shining star of the cast is Susan Tyrrell as Oma.
 This is a role that could have led to severe scenery chewing, but Tyrrell keeps things very real.
 If you've spent any time in the kind of bars that have a coin-operated billiard table as their sole and only attraction, then you've probably seen, and certainly heard, an Oma.
 Tyrrell nails this character perfectly.
-Huston's direction is subtle but effective, and this could be considered a companion piece to Wise Blood (1979), another study of people on the edges in the Deep South.
+Huston's direction is subtle but effective, and this could be considered a companion piece to Wise Blood (1979), a study of people on the edges in the Deep South.